yakirtza/kaholo-plugin-docker/README.md

 **Description**

-A general command line to execute any Docker command
+A general command line to execute any Docker command.

+-NOTE
+No need to add the docker command the string is docker + <your string>

 **Parameter**